gcc-mirror/gcc/gcc/config/mcore/mcore.md

 ;; Define the real conditional branch instructions.
 ;; ------------------------------------------------------------------------

+;; At top-level, condition test are eq/ne, because we ;; are comparing against the condition register (which ;; has the result of the true relational test

 (define_insn "branch_true"
   [(set (pc) (if_then_else (ne (reg:CC 17) (const_int 0))
 			   (label_ref (match_operand 0 "" ""))